BlueTeamBlake/PinPoint/README.md

 ## Overview

 **Pinpoint** is a Python tool designed to parse and analyze hex dumps of files, displaying human-readable ASCII representations.
-It helps you analyze binary files by filtering out the noise that we as humans can't understand.
+It helps analyze binary files by filtering out the noise that we as humans can't understand.
 Pinpoint makes it easy to distinguish between printable and non-printable characters, improving the readability of hex dumps.

 How it works:
 Takes non-printable characters and re-assigns them the prefix 0x##